How to Keep Your Grass Green All-Year-Long

 How to Fertilize Your Lawn

 Like all living, breathing organisms, your turf depends on a steady, healthy diet.
 But while some lawns sit atop nutrient-rich soil, most Florida lawns require liquid fertilizer applications to achieve their full green potential.
-In fact, our preparation for spring begins each year at the beginning of winter with a cool-season blend of nutrients carefully formulated to promote deep root growth and a pre-emergent application to help inhibit the germination of new weeds.
+In fact, our preparation for spring begins each year at the beginning of winter with a cool-season blend of nutrients carefully formulated to promote deep-root growth and a pre-emergent application to help inhibit the germination of new weeds.
 In addition to improving lawn color, these applications also ensure that your turf is better able to defend itself from the attack of various springtime pests.

 Always remember that even with these steps, it’s unrealistic to expect that no weed or insect will ever again find its way into your lawn.
-We wish this were possible, but Mother Nature is simply too persistent.
+We wish this were possible, but Mother Nature is too persistent.
 That’s why we also begin our herbicide spot treatments and insecticide applications in response to any weed and insect activity.
-Here at Deans, we know that with the return of each singing songbird, there’s a mining mole cricket; and for every blooming bud there’s a wiry weed.
-But don’t worry, because for every pest on your property—there’s Deans ServicesContact our local lawn care professionals today and see how we can keep your yard looking green all-year-long.
+Here at Deans, we know that with the return of each singing songbird, there’s a mining mole cricket, and for every blooming bud, there’s a wiry weed.
+But don’t worry, because there's Deans Services for every pest on your property!
+Contact our local lawn care professionals today to see how we can keep your yard green all year.

 Get a Free Estimate